Principles and Practice of Engineering (PE), including the Structural (SE) Exam

 - To determine if your program is EAC/ABET or CEAB-accredited, search ABET's or CEAB's database of accredited programs.

 - If your program is not accredited, you must have your education evaluated by NCEES Credentials Evaluations to determine if it meets the NCEES Engineering Education Standard.
 The evaluation must be submitted directly to the Board by NCEES.
 Any deficiencies identified must be corrected or removed by the Board.
-For more information on correcting deficiencies, refer to Rule 2.2.5 of the Board's Rules and Regulations (Title 110, NAC).
+Refer to Rule 2.2.5 of the Board's Rules and Regulations (Title 110, NAC).

 Bachelor's degrees in engineering from a non-US based program;